 As individuals are not told when they are added to the List, they normally only find out they have been added when they or relatives attempt to withdraw money from their bank (see F18News 10 June 2016 http://www.forum18.org/

 Among those added to the list in mid-April was Asaf Guliyev.
 He was given five years' restricted freedom on 24 February in Astana for speaking with another Jehovah's Witness about their faith to KNB secret police agents pretending to be students (see F18News 7 March 2017 http://www.forum18.org/

 The trial of Jehovah's Witness Teymur Akhmedov – arrested with Guliyev – is due to resume at Astana's Saryarka District Court No. 2 at 10:30 am on 20 April.
 He is on trial under Criminal Code Article 174, Part 2.
-Akhmedov – who suffers from untreated cancer – denies any incitement to hatred.
+Akhmedov – who suffers from untreated cancer – denies any incitement to discord.
 Two of his lawyers are also under criminal investigation for defending him (see F18News 3 April 2017 http://www.forum18.org/

 Seytzhanov: Trial begins 25 April

 The criminal trial of Nariman Kabdyrakhmanovich Seytzhanov (born 2 May 1989) is due to begin on 25 April at Kokshetau City Court under Judge Ilyas Kakim, according to court records.
-He is facing charges under Criminal Code Article 174, Part 1 ("Incitement of social, national, clan, racial, or religious hatred or discord").
+He is facing charges under Criminal Code Article 174, Part 1 ("Incitement of social, national, clan, racial, or religious discord").